-Home of the bar where Hemingway wrote a number of his famous works, City Park Grille is a great spot to meet up with friends for lunch, dinner, or drinks.
+Home of the bar where Hemingway wrote many of his famous works, City Park Grille is a great spot to meet up with friends for lunch, dinner, or drinks.

 Grain Train Market Café

-This café was inspired by the massive demand for health foods in the area.
-Grain Train Market, a small organic grocery, owns and operates this café, which is perfect for those with special diets or those who prefer organic food options.
+This café was inspired by the massive demand for healthy foods in the area.
+Grain Train Market, a small organic grocery, owns and operates this café, which is perfect for those who have special diets or those who prefer organic food options.
 Everything here is made fresh daily.

 H.O.
 Rose Room

-We enjoyed a beautiful brunch here during one of our most recent visits to the Petoskey Area, and we loved the old world charm and elegance of H.O.
+We enjoyed a beautiful brunch here during one of our most recent visits to the Petoskey Area, and we loved the old-world charm and elegance of the H.O.
 Rose Room.
 Located inside the Perry Hotel (the large, pastel yellow building downtown on Bay St. and Lewis St.